gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 Additionally, numerous useful programming practices are given.
 Senior developers take them for granted but junior developers need to learn them first, e.g.:

+- _naming_: use problem-domain names for functions, classes and variables (DDD ubiquitous language)
-- _exception handling_: You should not pass null or return null.
-Use unchecked exceptions
+- _exception handling_: don't pass null or return null, use unchecked exceptions, provide context in exceptions
-- _unit testing_: A test should be FIRST(fast, independent, repeatable,
+- _unit testing_: tests should be FIRST(Fast, Independent, Repeatabl,e
-  self-validated, timely) and should only have one assertion.
+  Self-validated, Timely) and should assert a single behaviour
 - _Single Responsibility Principle_
+- _functions_: do one thing, statements are all the same level of abstraction
-- prefer pure functions, i.e. functions without side-effects
+- prefer _pure functions_ with no side-effects
+- _Command Query Separation_: functions should return something and have no side effect.
+Or return nothing but have a side effect
+- _DRY_
+- don't comment code, delete it - there is version control
+- _boundaries_, don't depend too much on 3rd party libs, hide them with interfaces - this will make your code testable
+- _Law Of Demeter_
+- _Data Abstraction_, use encapsulation/information hiding to preserve
+  invariants (DDD)

+These practices are timeless for all programmers - new and old.
+I keep finding myself giving these tips over and over to team members in pair programming sessions, discussions or other kind of talks.

+#### Code Smells Compendium

-At the very end the book contains a long list of worth knowing code smells.
-It's not only important to know how to write good code but also how to detect bad code.
+Another highlight of the book comes at the very end: an extensive list of common code smells. **It's not only important to know how to write good code but also how to detect bad code.**

-All the above makes _Clean Code_ an invaluable resource for all new programmers.

 ## The Bad

-** mantra like advice with no compromise, overuse of everything is bad**

-> Water is healthy but too much and you can drown in it.
-Small functions are
-> healthy but too many and you can get lost.

-Alas, this book is not perfect and it has flaws.
-Flaws surface, especially when there are million readers.

-three main things
+2 main points:

+#### obsolete topics

+Formatting, Java-Centric with EJB, Aspect does not belong in a general Programming Book anymore, Concurrency topics are shallow and deprecated, nowadays there are first-class concurrency languages like Go or Rust, they changed the approach a lot, even Java has nowadays structured concurrency capabilities.
+Java coding-style without Lambdas, functional Interfaces, Streams etc.

-- deprecated topics like formatting, only Java examples, missing new modern programming styles like functional programming
+only Java examples, missing new modern programming styles like functional programming
-- bad, wordy code examples

-- function should be small and even smaller

 - completely missing of Functional Programming Design:
   - immutability
   - referential transparency
   - high-order functions
-  - focus on no side-effects
+  - focus on no side-effects (although this is sometimes mentions but not consistently applied)

-- SOLID principle are introduced like SRP but with very bad examples people cannot relate to

-- obsolete topics: Formatting, Java-Centric with EJB, Aspect does not belong in a general Programming Book anymore, Concurrency with traditional Java tooling is not out-of-date, nowadays there are first-class concurrency languages like Go or Rust, they changed the approach a lot.
-Java coding-style without Lambdas, functional Interfaces, Streams etc.

-  (unfortunately the books fails to deliver good explanations and does not provide good examples) -> I know from my own experience come up with good code examples is hard!
+#### mantra-like writing style

+The topics are presented in a mantra-like way.
+More often than not there is no explanation given why the specific advice is useful, when to use the presented practices and in which concrete scenario to apply them.
+This is especially insufficient for new programmers who have no good judgement yet.

+Overusing any practice is bad.
+I made experience where new developers have read the Design Pattern book and the next day they started to replace all if-else conditions with Strategy Pattern :thinking_face:

+For example advice like:

+> The first rule of function is that they should be small.
+The second rule of
+> functions is that they should be smaller than that. - _Clean Code, chapter 3,
+> p34_

+or

+> Everytime you see a duplication in the code, it represents a missed
+> opportunity for abstraction. - _Clean Code, chapter 17, p289_

+are not _always_ beneficial.
+Sometimes such a coding style hurts more than it helps, particularly when a pattern is applied consistently without reasoning.
+I stand with Kent Beck's advice which is _always_ applicable:

+> It depends. - _Kent Beck_

+Good advice and practices always come with trade-offs and costs.
+These costs must be transparent and known, otherwise it's not possible to use practices adequately and in the right situations.

+Software developer maturity levels:

+Level 0 ignores advice and invents own uncommon coding style and practices

+Level 1 No sense of code cleanliness

+Level 2 Adheres religiously to code style advice in a book in all situations

+Level 3 Can appreciate the book's advice and apply it correctly when applicable

+Level 4 Writes and refactors code to make sound advice applicable in more situations

+The mantra-like writing-style leads to cargo-cult programming where people shout
+out: "This is not clean code" although they do not really understand what this means.
+Often these people overzealous adhere to the _Clean Code_ practices.
+Actually this hurts me the most, because it always ends up in heated discussions where people think they are right because it's written in the book without considering the special circumstances.
+It's not the book's fault that people are not able to judge about their situations though.

 ## The Ugly

-** bad examples and the culmination is the prime generator **
+#### bad examples and the culmination is the prime generator

 - examples disregard the books own advice
 - wordy and hard to comprehend code examples